helixstreet/helixstreet-node/README.md

 🦀 Make sure you have Rust installed.
 If not, follow the Rust installation instructions.
 Build the Node:

-🔨 Build the HelixStreet node:
+🔨 Build the helixstreet node:

 Bash
 cargo build --package helixstreet-node --release